 This post discusses the symposium presentation ‘Material play: children’s learning with new, found and recycled ‘stuff’ given by Professor Pat Thomson, Nina Odegard and Louisa Penfold at the Australian Association for Research in Education (AARE) in Canberra, Australia.

-On November 27, 2017 Pat Thomson (University of Nottingham), Nina Odegard (University College of Oslo and Akershus) and myself (University of Nottingham) presented at the AARE conference on young children’s learning with materials through play.
-Julianne Moss from Deakin University was the session discussant.
-The symposium was put together as a result of our common research interest in material-led play in early childhood education.
+On November 27, 2017 Professor Pat Thomson (University of Nottingham), Nina Odegard (University College of Oslo and Akershus) and myself (University of Nottingham) gave a presentation at the AARE conference on children’s learning with materials.

-The symposium was built upon the proposition that many educators and artists working with young children are committed to play-based practices and understand this as critical to individual and social learning.
-The session focused specifically on early years arts-orientated play through asking: when children are ‘doing art’ play what are they learning with the materials they choose?
-The presentations explored the idea that when children are playing with materials they are simultaneously:
+Each of our presentations was built on the understanding that many educators and artists working with young children are committed to play-based practices and understand this as being critical to individual and social learning.
+Over the 90 minute symposium, we talked about how our individual work with children explores the research question: when children are ‘doing art’ play what are they learning with the materials they choose?

 - learning about concepts such as line, pattern and form;

 - learning about the properties and potentials of materials such as how they can be pushed, pilled, stretched and transformed;

 - learning what materials are and do in the world;

 - being called and directed by the materials, forming possible selves with materials and forming new relations with the world